TitilayoMG/Software-Sales-Report/README.md

 ## Thank you for reading!
-I am open for data analyst role.
+I am open for data roles.

 Let us have discussion about your company and industry now!